twindle-co/twindle/docs/articles/Process-for-new-contributors.md

 This file will be saved in your account.
 To incorporate these changes in the main file, you have to raise pr.

-> Tip: Before raising a pr from the main branch in order to merge your changes into the main file, always update your repository by pulling latest code from upstream branch by running this 👇
+> :mushroom: Tip: Before raising a pr from the main branch in order to merge your changes into the main file, always update your repository by pulling latest code from upstream branch by running this 👇

 ```bash
 git pull upstream main